Luis Torrens

-Luis Alfonso Torrens Sáez (born May 2, 1996) is a Venezuelan professional baseball catcher in the Chicago Cubs organization.
-He has previously played in Major League Baseball (MLB) for the San Diego Padres and Seattle Mariners.
+Luis Alfonso Torrens Sáez (born May 2, 1996) is a Venezuelan professional baseball catcher for the New York Mets of Major League Baseball (MLB).
+He has previously played in MLB for the San Diego Padres, Seattle Mariners, and Chicago Cubs.
+He made his MLB debut in 2017.

 Career

 New York Yankees

 Torrens signed with the New York Yankees as an international free agent on July 2, 2012.
 He made his professional debut in 2013 for the Gulf Coast League Yankees.
 In 2014, he played for the Charleston RiverDogs, Gulf Coast Yankees and Staten Island Yankees.

 In March 2015, Torrens had surgery to repair a torn labrum in his right shoulder, which ended his 2015 season.
 He returned from the injury in 2016 and played in 52 games with Staten Island and Charleston.

 San Diego Padres

 In the 2016 Rule 5 draft, the Cincinnati Reds selected Torrens from the Yankees.
 Immediately after taking Torrens, the Reds traded him to the San Diego Padres.
 Torrens joined the Padres' Opening Day roster as a 20-year-old, never having played above single-A. Torrens, along with Héctor Sánchez, served as a back-up to catcher Austin Hedges during the 2017 season.
 He started 31 games for the Padres overall, but saw less time as the season progressed, making only 6 starts and 29 plate appearances over the final two months of the season.
 Torrens finished 2017 with 20 hits in 123 at-bats, including 3 doubles and a triple.

-Torrens played for the Navegantes del Magallanes in the Venezuelan Winter League in the MLB off-season.
+Torrens played for the Navegantes del Magallanes in the Venezuelan Winter League in the MLB offseason.
 During spring training in 2018, Torrens battled an oblique injury, and then was optioned to the San Antonio Missions of the Double-A Texas League on March 14.
 Torrens played for the Amarillo Sod Poodles of the Texas League in 2019, and was promoted to the major leagues on September 16.